 21st Century Learning is thriving at Holy Cross School!

-Our 7th and 8th grade program includes 1:1 iPads for each student.
+Our middle school program includes 1:1 iPads for each student.

 We draw from The International Society for Technology in Education (ITSE) as guidelines for our technology standards.

 Students demonstrate creative thinking, construct knowledge, and develop innovative products and processes using technology.

 - Apply existing knowledge to generate new ideas, products, or processes

 - Create original works as a means of personal or group expression

 - Use models and simulations to explore complex systems and issues